 Where to Find the Best Ice Cream on the Atlanta BeltLine

 Yes, ice cream!
 It might be hot walking down the Atlanta BeltLine, but there are plenty of places to stop for a refreshing scoop or popsicle to cool down a bit.
 And forget boring flavors like chocolate, vanilla and strawberry.
-They've been replaced with Chocolate Slap Yo Mama, Rocket Pop, Honeycomb Forest and Black Pearl.
+They've been replaced with Chocolate Slap Yo Mama, Cookie Monster and Everything Bagel.
 There are also plenty of non-dairy and vegan options.
 And even downright healthy ingredients like chai and matcha.

 You can find some of the best ice cream in Atlanta on the Atlanta BeltLine's Eastside Trail.
 So down a scoop or two because heat stroke is serious, y'all!

 This Decatur-based restaurant has a location in SPX Alley, next to Guac y Margys.
-Their offbeat flavors include Honeycomb Forest, Christmas in July (made with hot cocoa and peppermint) and Snix, which sounds like…yeah, Snickers.
+Their offbeat flavors include Cookie Monster, Christmas in July (made with hot cocoa and peppermint) and Snix, which sounds like…yeah, Snickers.
 They also make all the yummy baked goods they put in their ice cream, like brownies, cookies and toffee.
 And so you can feel good about splurging on all that sugar, they are socially responsible, having teamed up with Ice Cream for Change, an initiative to “freeze out” racism.
+And bonus, they sell "pup cups" made with natural ingredients for your fur baby, like peanut butter and banana, or pumpkin and honey.
+Give your dog a taste when you join Barks and Bites: Doggie Food Crawl on the BeltLine.

 You used to find this creamy gelato on local restaurant dessert menus only.
-They now have their own shop at Ponce City Market, and a retail test kitchen on the Atlanta BeltLine Westside Trail at Brewery Row.
+They now have their own shop at Ponce City Market, and a retail test kitchen on the Atlanta BeltLine Westside Trail at Lee + White.
 With flavors like Bourbon Pecan Praline, Chai, Nutella and Salted Caramel Brownie, it was worth the wait.

 Nestled in the heart of Inman Park behind Bartaco, VOGA serves gelato, chocolate and coffee - which they say are “fundamental elements of happiness.”
 Who’s to argue that?
 Their coffee comes from Guatemala, and their pistachios, lemons, hazelnuts and espresso beans are imported from Italy.
 They also have an indulgence of chocolate: chocolate bars, chocolate spread, chocolate pralines and chocolate you drink hot or cold.
 And, of course, iced coffee.